simonmichael/hledger_site/src/1.43/hledger.md

 **`amt:N, amt:'<N', amt:'<=N', amt:'>N', amt:'>=N'`**\
-Match postings with a single-commodity amount equal to, less than, or greater than N. (Postings with multi-commodity amounts are not tested and will always match.)
+Match postings with a single-commodity amount equal to, less than, or greater than N. (Postings with multi-commodity amounts are not tested and will always match.) `amt:` needs quotes to hide the less than/greater than sign from the command line shell.

 The comparison has two modes: if N is preceded by a + or - sign (or is 0), the two signed numbers are compared.
-Otherwise, the absolute magnitudes are compared, ignoring sign. `amt:` needs quotes to hide the less than/greater than sign from the command line shell.
+Otherwise, the absolute magnitudes are compared, ignoring sign.

+Keep in mind that `amt:` matches posting amounts, not account balances.

 #### code: query